Kya-ra/flight-search-and-randomizer/README.md

 Get your key from: https://serpapi.com/manage-api-key

-If this command fails, create a copy of .env.example and call it .env Make sure this file is in your .gitignore as you don't want to push an API key Put the API key in your .env
+If this command fails, create a copy of backend/.env.example and call it .env Make sure this file is in your .gitignore as you don't want to push an API key Put the API key in your backend/.env

 # 3. Start backend